top of page

 Economics for Empowerment

-Our mission is to help teachers bring Economic reasoning skills to their students in a manner that is comprehensible, insightful, and relevant in order to empower students to achieve their goals.
+Our mission is to help teachers bring Economic reasoning skills to their students in a manner that is comprehensible, insightful, and relevant in order to empower them to achieve their goals.

 Our Vision